|Light Rail Transit Association

 The line continues to Trafford Bar stop, the name derives from Chester Road having had a toll bar here at one time.
 A minimum of alterations were done for the 1992 conversion to Metrolink.
 Then in 2001 a new concrete stairway was provided between Elsinore Road and the Altrincham bound platform.
 In 2004 the Manchester bound platform pedestrian ramp had its slope reduced and new double hand rails were installed.
 A new concrete stairway from the platform to the upper end of the ramp was opened.
 The former booking office lobby was taken out of use and the old railway stairs to the platforms have been removed.

 This is between the Altrincham and Chorlton lines with Ayres Road as the southern boundary.
 The portion of Elsinore Road within the depot site and the bridge which carried it over the CLC line have been removed.
 Trams are now using the Chorlton line depot connection.
 The Altrincham line connections have still to be commissioned.
 This depot has tracks, a washing plant, workshop and offices.
-Major work on trams will be done at Queen’s Road Deopt.
+Previously based at Queens Road depot, the control room — known as the Network Management Centre — is now here with the Customer Services team.
+Major work on trams is done at Queen’s Road Deopt.

 When construction was nearly complete; in mid November 2010 the first tests, known as gauge runs, took place.
 A 1992 T68 then a new M5000 were pushed and pulled along the line by a diesel locomotive; this enabled checking of things like gauge and platform clearance.
 The OHLE along this line and in the new Trafford Depot are now energised.
 Powered tests out to St. Werburgh’s Road took place in early January 2011.
 A five trams per hour service to Victoria started on 7 July 2011.